kearutherford/HubbardBrookForestAnalytics/README.md

     default is set to “by_plot”.

 *Note: For plots without trees, species should be set to NONE.
-Watershed, year, plot, elev_m, and exp_factor columns shoudl be filled in as appropriate.
+Watershed, year, plot, elev_m, and exp_factor columns should be filled in as appropriate.
 And all tree-level variables (status, vigor, dbh_cm) should be NA.*